mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-v1.rst

 YAML Configuration Files
 ^^^^^^^^^^^^^^^^^^^^^^^^
 The basic configuration files are written in YAML then can be passed as a parameter whilst configuring the scripts.
-This avoids having to respecify paths or settings which rarely change such as the location of the calibration folder.
+This avoids having to re-enter paths or settings which rarely change such as the location of the calibration folder.
 These use a simple format of key : value pair in YAML syntax.
 For example:

 .. code-block:: yaml